- Culinary walks

 Can vegetarians or vegans take this tour?

-Vegetarians, definitely.
-We don’t recommend this tour for vegans.
+Vegetarians, pesceterians definitely.
+Vegans will have a difficult time in Mexico City, but we will do our best to accommodate.
 Our tours also work for anyone with cheese, nut and wheat allergies.
 Please let us what know your dietary restrictions in advance.

 What should I wear?